Allie-98/Homework4/README.md

 # Note: Depending on the point of the homework you want to test, select the corresponding number from the terminal.

-If you want to monitor the robot's movement in RViz, particularly the mapping with the specific configuration required by the task, you can use the following command:
+If you want to monitor the robot's movement in RViz, particularly the mapping with the specific configuration required by the task, you can use the following command in another terminal:

     $ ros2 launch rl_fra2mo_description display_fra2mo.launch.py

+If you want to test the point 4 c), in another terminal write:

+     $ ros2 topic echo /tf_static

 If you want to view the image captured by the camera, execute the following command in another terminal: